sbryngelson/academic-website-template/_pages/software.md

 QBMMlib makes analyzing these techniques simple and accessible:
 - Symbolic manipulation _automatically formulates_ the moment transport equations for a prescribed population balance equation and dynamical system
 - Moment inversion (QMOM) trades the moment set for quadrature nodes and weights
-    - Several algorithms are included: QMOM, HyQMOM, CQMOM, CHyQMOM, and more
+    - Algorithms options: QMOM, HyQMOM, CQMOM, CHyQMOM, and more
 - Quadratures closes the moment transport and governing flow equations
 - Embedded Runge--Kutta algorithms ensure _stable and realizable_ time integration